 Cons: The black sand might not be to everyone’s taste, and if you want to party, you might want to look elsewhere.

 Around 15 km directly south of Miyakejima, Mikurajima (御蔵島) has a similar conical, classic volcano appearance though in a more miniaturized form than its neighbour.
-The island has few inhabitants and few things to do … although what it lacks in diversity it makes up in quality.
-With a tropical-jungle like interior made up of huge trees and clear blue waters surrounding which are home to numerous dolphins.
-It’s easy to get up close to them, with plenty of boats to take you out snorkelling although diving is banned.
+The island has few inhabitants and few things to do … although what it lacks in diversity it makes up in quality: a tropical-jungle like interior made up of huge trees, surrounded by clear blue waters which are riddled with dolphins.
+It’s easy to get up close to them too, with plenty of boats to take you out snorkelling although diving is banned.
 There are some rocky beach areas dotted around and the water is clear.

 Pros: It’s a nature paradise with spectacular sealife and solid quality seawater for swimming.